DevExpress/dataprocessingapi-mvp-example/README.md

 - Data engine supports multi-threaded data calculation to handle a large amount of data efficiently.
 - An optimized graph of data operations.

-Our experiments showed that DevExpress Data Processing API can be faster or equal to Parallel Linq in aggregation calculation tasks (grouping and sums calculation).

 > Note that we made a number of assumptions in the MVP implementation which do not fully reveal the performance.
 At the same time, performance can depend on many factors (for example, just-in-time (JIT) compilation).
 If you encounter performance issues, please fell free to describe your scenario in our [Support Center](https://supportcenter.devexpress.com/ticket/list).

 ## Product Development Plans